Cogges/cogges.github.io/children.md

 A 3-day holiday club during the Summer holidays for all children from Witney and the local area, for school years 1-6.
 Run by people from churches in Witney, it combines finding out more about Jesus, worship songs, games and craft activities.
-2014 dates: 29th – 31st July
-More information will be posted nearer the event.

 For more information about any of our children's and family events, please contact the church office: 01993 779613.